sgerrand/alpine-pkg-glibc/README.md

 # Needs Maintainer

 This repository needs a maintainer.
 I will no longer be maintaining this package.
-Please respond to issue #14 if you would like to take over ownership of this repository.
+Please respond to [issue #16](https://github.com/andyshinn/alpine-pkg-glibc/issues/16) if you would like to take over ownership of this repository.

 # alpine-pkg-glibc